MadisonMadi/Staff-Helper/README.md

 - /staffhelp event ➜ Event Message
-  - Make sure you check /event | Hover over the book to see how to obtain event points.
+  - Make sure you check '/event' and hover over the book to see how to obtain event points.

+- /staffhelp findnpc ➜ Find NPC Message
+  - Do '/spawn' walk forwards towards the 6 npc's and then walk to the left you'll find every npc with a huge sign stuck to their building!

 - /staffhelp foe ➜ FishonExtra Message